mcclanahanmp/mcclanahanmp/README.md

 ### About Me:

 <p align="left">
-    Passionate about technology, with a current focus on Cloud Computing, Administrative scripting, and programming.
+    Passionate about technology, with a current focus on Cloud Computing, Administrative scripting, and Cyber Security.
 Committed to continuous learning and development, I thrive on challenges related to IT and Computer Science, constantly seeking new opportunities to expand my knowledge and expertise.
 </p>